infinite-options/SF-Backend/README.md

 NOTE: \
 Input to email is Mandatory\
 Input to password will be empty string "" if social media signup is there.\
-Input to token will be empty string "" if social media signup is NOT there.\
+Input to social_id will be empty string "" if social media signup is NOT there.\
 Input to signup_platform will be empty string "" if social media signup is NOT there else GOOGLE, FACEBOOK or APPLE.